MochiJump/MochiJump/README.md

 fix "run off screen" for computers of a larger screensize.

-update MochiJump.com (MochiJumpLevelEditor) to include options to set mochi and npc starting location, as well as add npcs.
+update MochiJump.com (MochiJumpLevelEditor) to include options to set Mochi's starting location and add option to add NPCs as part of level editor.